FinnAngelo/FinnAngelo.github.io/_posts/2019-05-24-Powershell_Snippets.md

 ## List all referenced assemblies in exe

-I've been using this for wix setup to make sure I have the correct versions of files
+I've been using this for wix setup to make sure I have the correct versions of files...
+Remember that if the assembly is compiled to x86, you have to use the x86 version of the ISE/prompt

 ```powershell
 $exe = "C:\Path\To\ExeOrDll.exe"